allanpk716/CaffeLog2PlotPic/README.md

 # CaffeLog2PlotPic
 Caffe Train Log 2 Plot And Save Png

-Run Log2Plot.bat

-And Drag *.log Into it.
+Run Log2Plot.bat and drag *.log into it.